privacyguides/privacyguides.org/docs/encryption.md

 ## OS Full Disk Encryption

 Full disk encryption (FDE) is a comprehensive data encryption solution, encompassing the operating system and system files.
 FDE principally leverages hardware security features, such as a [secure cryptoprocessor](https://en.wikipedia.org/wiki/Secure_cryptoprocessor) (e.g., a [TPM](https://en.wikipedia.org/wiki/Trusted_Platform_Module)).
 Therefore, we recommend using the built-in FDE solutions for your operating system.
-For external drives, however, we still recommend open-source tools for additional flexibility and to avoid vendor lock-in.
+For external drives, however, we still recommend [cross-platform tools](#multi-platform) for additional flexibility and to avoid vendor lock-in.

 Note the terms full *disk* encryption and full *volume* encryption are often used interchangeably.